Struct libloading::os::unix::Library [−][src]

 Locations where library is searched for is platform specific and can’t be adjusted portably.

-Corresponds to dlopen(filename, flags)
+Corresponds to dlopen(filename, flags).

 Get a pointer to function or static variable by symbol name.

-may not contain any null bytes, with an exception of last byte.
+The symbol may not contain any null bytes, with an exception of last byte.
 A null

-may avoid a string allocation in some cases.
+terminated symbol may avoid a string allocation in some cases.

 Symbol is interpreted as-is; no mangling is done.
-This means that symbols like x::y
+This means that symbols like x::y are

 most likely invalid.